Hidden vibrational bistability revealed by intrinsic fluctuations of a carbon nanotube

+Supporting Information: Additional analysis of the statistics of stochastic switching of the carbon nanotube, discussion on the friction force generated due to electrothermal backaction, theoretical description of the mechanism leading to quintic nonlinear friction, and more information on the numerical simulations.

-Financial support was provided from the European Union’s Horizon 2020 research and innovation programme under ERC starting grant no. 802093 and ERC advanced grant no. 692876.
-MD acknowledges partial support by the Moore Foundation grant no. 12214.
-AB acknowledges MICINN Grant No. RTI2018-097953-B-I00 and PID2021-122813OB-I00, AGAUR (Grant No. 2017SGR1664), the Fondo Europeo de Desarrollo, the Spanish Ministry of Economy and Competitiveness through Quantum CCAA, TED2021-129654B-I00, EUR2022-134050, and CEX2019-000910-S [MCIN/AEI/10.13039/501100011033], MCIN with funding from European Union NextGenerationEU(PRTR-C17.I1) and Generalitat de Catalunya, CERCA, Fundacio Cellex, Fundacio Mir-Puig.
+\begin{acknowledgement} \MD{We are grateful to Fabio Pistolesi for the discussion of the electron-phonon coupling in CNT.} Financial support was provided from the European Union’s research and innovation programme under ERC starting grant no. 802093, ERC consolidator grant no. 101125458, and ERC advanced grant no. 692876.
+MID acknowledges partial support from the US Defense Advanced Research Projects Agency (Grant No. HR0011-23-2-004) and from the Moore Foundation (Grant No. 12214).
+PB acknowledges partial support from the European Union’s NextGenerationEU programme, in the framework of PRIN 2022, project DIMIN.
+AB acknowledges MICINN Grant No. RTI2018-097953-B-I00 and PID2021-122813OB-I00, AGAUR (Grant No. 2017SGR1664), the Fondo Europeo de Desarrollo, the Spanish Ministry of Economy and Competitiveness through Quantum CCAA, TED2021-129654B-I00, EUR2022-134050, and CEX2019-000910-S [MCIN/AEI/10.13039/501100011033], MCIN with funding from European Union NextGenerationEU (PRTR-C17.I1) and Generalitat de Catalunya, CERCA, Fundacio Cellex, Fundacio Mir-Puig. \end{acknowledgement}